Hoffee-Toffee/supedb/documentation.md

 ### toogleContextMenu(*e*)

->Decides whether to close the current menu, or open a new one on click
+>Decides whether to close the current menu, or open a new one on mouse event

 * **Parameters:**
-  * None
+  * `e`: MouseEvent, contains information on the action that initiated this function
+    * `e.type`: Whether it was a click or a move of the mouse
+    * `e.target`: The element that was clicked, can use the `id` or `classList` to determine what to do with it
+    * `e.button`: Will be a `2` if the user right-clicked

 * **Side Effects:**
-  * None
+  * Uses the above information to decide whether to open/close/replace a context menu
+    * If you moved off an existing context menu with a class of `hoverOnly`, then remove that menu
+    * If you click (not just right-click) something outside of an existing context menu, then remove that menu
+    * Lastly, if the user has right-clicked anything, then try to make a new menu using that info by running `genContextMenu(e, contextMenu(e))`

 * **Return Value:**
   * None